OMÍ

 The title refers to a Caribbean funeral tradition made up of nine nights of mourning and celebration before burial — a shared space where the living and the dead can coexist.
 The piece unfolds in nine acts, moving through concert, storytelling, poetry, video, dance, and installation.
 The project also includes a visual work created in collaboration with Melissa Corti Díaz.

-For the artist, Nine-Night is a personal and collective ritual in which lived experience and ancestry intertwine with the histories of diasporic and queer bodies.
+For the artist, Nine-Night II is a personal and collective ritual in which lived experience and ancestry intertwine with the histories of diasporic and queer bodies.
 The work also stems from a critical reflection on Western musical education, questioning which parts of identity are considered “acceptable” within dominant traditions and challenging a model built on imposed rules and hierarchies.

 Cover Photo Credits: Alessandro Sala